3loka/minion-chat/1-local-setup/README.md

 ## Limitations
 1. **Unreliable Infrastructure**: Single-instance services with hardcoded IPs.
+2. **No release Package**: Code is deployed directly by compiling code.
+This limits the Portability, Env Consistencey, Faster Deployment, Scalability, Isolation, Enhanced Security, Version Controlled...
-2. **Lack of High Availability**: Only one instance of each service.
+3. **Lack of High Availability**: Only one instance of each service.
-3. **Limited Scalability**: Hardcoded IPs makes the setup extremly difficult to `scale-up`, `scale-down`.
+4. **Limited Scalability**: Hardcoded IPs makes the setup extremly difficult to `scale-up`, `scale-down`.
-4. **No Fault Tolerance**: Services may fail without recovery mechanisms.
+5. **No Fault Tolerance**: Services may fail without recovery mechanisms.
-5. **Insecure Secret Management**: Secrets are hardcoded and not securely handled.
+6. **Insecure Secret Management**: Secrets are hardcoded and not securely handled.
-6. **Rigid Deployment**: Fixed configurations with minimal flexibility.
+7. **Rigid Deployment**: Fixed configurations with minimal flexibility.